 Even though rats will leave aluminum foil alone at first, it won’t deter them indefinitely.
 Most rats will overcome their aversion to aluminum foil and start chewing through it to reach what they want.

-Ensure that food wrapped in aluminum foil is kept where rats can’t easily access it, such as in a fridge.
+Ensure food wrapped in aluminum foil is kept where rats can’t easily access it, such as in a fridge.

 Will Rats Eat Aluminum Foil?